BudjakovDmitry/tech/programming_languages/python/variables/README.md

 * _References_ are automatically followed pointers from variables to objects

 Each time you generate a new value in your script by running an expression, Python creates a new _object_ (i.e., a new chunk of memory) to represent that value.

-As an optimization, Python internally caches and reuses certain kinds of unchangeable objects, such as small integers and strings.
+> As an optimization, Python internally caches and reuses certain kinds of unchangeable
+> objects, such as small integers and strings.
+>
+> ```python
+> x = 99
+> x = 'Python'
+> ```
+>
+> The project 99 here is probably not literally reclaimed.
+Instead, it will likely
+> remain in a system table to be reused the next time you generate a `99` in your code.

 Objects have more structure than just enough space to represent their values.
 Each object also has two standard header fields: